JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 NTuple{4,Int64}
 ```

+Note that the function returns `NTuple{4, Int64}` which is a compact way of representing the type for a tuple of length `N = 4` where all elements are of the same type.
 Since the function returns a tuple, returned values can be directly unpacked into multiple variables.
 This can be done in the same way as unpacking [tuples](@ref Tuples).

 ```jldoctest functions
 julia> x1, x2, x3, x4 = powers(2)